Nothofagus gunnii

 Nothofagus gunnii in Mount Field National Park, showing deciduous autumnal colours.

 Nothofagus gunnii, the tanglefoot or deciduous beech, is a deciduous shrub or small tree endemic to the highlands of Tasmania, Australia.
 It was described in 1847 by R.C Gunn N. gunnii is a small woody tree with a shrubby appearance known to grow up to 8 m.
-It lives only on mountains due to temperature limitations within the Tasmanian maritime climate and mainly grows at altitudes greater than 800 m above sea level.
+It lives only on mountains due to temperature limitations within the Tasmanian maritime climate and mainly grows at elevations above 800 m above sea level.
 It grows in alpine and sub-alpine regions in the central portions of the island.
 Though capable of reaching the size of a small tree, it is most common as a thick shrub or woody ground cover, hence its common name of "tanglefoot".

 Taxonomy

 Joseph Dalton Hooker described the tanglefoot beech.
 Common names include tanglefoot or deciduous beech, or fagus,.
 The species is only distantly related to genus Fagus, the beeches of the Northern Hemisphere, which are members of a different family, Fagaceae.

 The species was renamed as Fuscospora gunnii by New Zealand scientists.
 The change in name is controversial, and it is not necessary to accept this change.